MKLab-ITI/hugomklab/content/publications/2023-05-29-towards-a-paradigm-shift-on-mapping-muddy-waters-in-water-reservoirs-with-sentinel-2-using-machine-learning.md

 ---
 <!--StartFragment-->

-K. Vlachos, C. Psychalas, A. Moumtzidou, I. Gialampoukidis, S. Vrochidis & I. Kompatsiaris.
-(2023).
-"TOWARDS A PARADIGM SHIFT ON MAPPING MUDDY WATERS IN WATER RESERVOIRS WITH SENTINEL-2 USING MACHINE LEARNING". Ιn Ninth International Conference on Remote Sensing and Geoinformation of the Environment (RSCy2023), Ayia Napa, Cyprus, 3-5 April, 2023  (Poster)
+K. Vlachos, C. Psychalas, A. Moumtzidou, I. Gialampoukidis, S. Vrochidis, I. Kompatsiaris, "TOWARDS A PARADIGM SHIFT ON MAPPING MUDDY WATERS IN WATER RESERVOIRS WITH SENTINEL-2 USING MACHINE LEARNING.", in Proceedings of the Ninth International Conference on Remote Sensing and Geoinformation of the Environment (RSCy2023), Ayia Napa, Cyprus, 3-5 April, 2023.
+(Poster)

 <!--EndFragment-->